 It is the mission of Touro University Nevada to provide reasonably convenient and safe parking to support the sustainability of the campus community and is an integral part of the strategic plan.

-Spaces are marked by the typical federal insignia.
-To park in the designated space, a vehicle must have a state-issued handicap license plate, hang tag, or placard AND appropriate Touro parking permit.
+Accessible parking spaces are marked with the federal insignia for accessible parking.
+To park in an accessible space, a vehicle must have a state-issued handicap license plate, hang tag, or placard AND the appropriate Touro parking permit.
 Designated accessible visitor parking spaces are located near the university entrances and designated by a free-standing or posted accessible parking sign.

 Other reserved areas

 Fire lanes, drive lanes (individually marked or not), sidewalks and sidewalk access ramps.
 Each of these areas carries separate fines for violations and are patrolled all hours.
 Citations may be issued for driving or parking on a sidewalk or lawn or outside of a stall.

 University Parking Enforcement

 Campus permits are required for university parking 24 hours a day, 7 days a week.
 Lost or stolen permits must be reported to Campus Security immediately.
 TUN Security must be notified within one week of issuance of a new license plate for any registered vehicle.

 Drivers violating the campus speed limits or driving in a reckless manner will be cited and loss of campus parking privileges will be invoked after the fourth offense.